 Edion AKIBA is a giant electronics store designed with tourists in mind.
-They cater mainly for Japanese, Chinese and English speakers with a vast selection of PC’s, Tablets, Phones and Beauty gadgets.
+They cater mainly to Japanese, Chinese and English speakers with a vast selection of PCs, Tablets, Phones, and Beauty gadgets.

 If you want to step outside of the conventional electronics stores, then Akihabara Electric Town is both a gadget lovers paradise and a place of amazement for curious tourists.
 Here you will find giant electronic stores that will leave you gasping.
 Some of the most exciting stores can be found in the many alleyways, where you will see small stores dedicated to obscure gadgets.

 Akihabara is home to Yodobashi Camera, this giant electronics store is impossible to miss.
 It’s a legend of a store with a reputation for low prices.

 Finding a beautiful and authentic Kimono can be the highlight of any Tokyo shopping trip.
 If you are shopping on a budget, many of Tokyo’s thrift stores and flea markets offer some beautifully embroidered Kimonos at affordable prices.